-Patrol investigates police shooting in Independence
+Police wound 15-year-old accused of firing at officers

 INDEPENDENCE, Mo.
-(AP) - Officers have shot and wounded a suspected carjacker near Kansas City after they were fired upon, authorities say.
+(AP) - Police officers have shot a 15-year-old carjacking suspect in the arm near Kansas City after the officers were fired upon, authorities say.

-The Missouri State Highway Patrol said in a tweet Friday that Independence police had asked the agency to investigate.
-The tweet said officers were responding to an argument in an apartment complex when an armed carjacking occurred.
+Missouri State Highway Patrol Sgt.
+Bill Lowe said Independence police officers were responding to an argument in an apartment complex when they heard the carjacking victim yelling for help.
+Lowe said officers tried to stop the driver of stolen vehicle before it crashed into fencing around the complex.

-The tweet says two suspects exited the vehicle and fired toward officers.
-The patrol says officers then returned fire, wounding one suspect.
-The suspect was taken to a hospital and the other suspect was taken into custody.
-Their names weren’t immediately released.
+He said the 15-year-old and a 17-year-old suspect then got out of the vehicle and fired toward officers.
+Officers returned fired, striking the younger teen in the upper arm.

+Lowe said the teens took off running and were apprehended a short time later.
+Lowe described the wounded teen’s injury as non-life threatening.

+The patrol was called to help with the investigation early Friday.
+Lowe said the disturbance and carjacking are not related.

 No officer was injured.
-The patrol says the investigation is ongoing.
+The names of the teens were not immediately released.
+The patrol said the investigation is ongoing.

 Sign up for Daily Newsletters